liam-sen/pyStudy/readme.txt

 # start object
-# this is my first git object.
+# this is my first git object .